-If you have just tuned in to the Otway Odyssey (where have you been?) or maybe you’re new to the event thanks to the introduction of the Great Otway Gravel Grind in 2017, then here is a bit of background so you can catch up to the rest of us… because the Otway Odyssey has been around for a while!
+If you have just tuned in to the Otway Odyssey (where have you been?!) – or maybe you’re new to the mountain biking and got on your bike during COVID… either way, here is a bit of background so you can catch up to the rest of us… because the Otway Odyssey has been around for a while!

 “I love the Otway Odyssey experience on so many levels.
 The riding, camping, food and great beer, the people, all make up for a great Odyssey.”
 Michael Christiani, 2020 100km participant.

 “Conquered my first 100km Otway Odyssey MTB race.
 Rapid Ascent threw in everything – crazy climbing, fast descents, tricky and sweet single track, great volunteers and great organisation.
 Legs were up to the task!”
 Kezza, 2019 first-time 100km participant.

 “Thank you Rapid Ascent for an incredible weekend in the Otway Odyssey and Gravel Grind… even us roadies who like to dabble in the dirt had a fantastic time.
 Put it on your bucket list folks!”
 Cyclingtips 2019